lemlac/mulem/docs/reference.md

 (0, x: 1) |> print("{$.0 + $.x}")  -- Or in-lined.
 ```

-Going back to the example in the previous section, we can make it even more concise like this:
+Going back to the example in [Pipelining](#pipelining), we can make it even more concise like this:

 ```
 user = User.create() |> {